aizaz-khan123/b2b_travel_portal_frontend/README.md

-# Nexus - Client & Admin React Dashboard
+# FlyGloble - Client & Admin React Dashboard
 ## Package: Pro

-Thank you for purchasing Nexus - Next.js Admin.
+Thank you for purchasing FlyGloble - Next.js Admin.
 I hope it's going to be helpful for you.
 Your feedback is really appreciated: [Feedback Form](https://forms.gle/UeX3jgsjFNFcZsq9A)

 ## Please refer online documentation for more details: [website](https://nexus.daisyui.com/docs/introduction)